dtempx/syphonx/documentation/faq.md

 In this case these two examples will produce identical results.
 However more complex scenarios may require breaking it down to seperate selectors.

-# How do Regular Expressions work within a selector?
+# Is there a way to extract a substring from matched text?
-Regular Expressions can be used by adding an `extract` method to a selector which extracts text from the jQuery result.
+Yes, Regular Expressions can be used by adding an `extract` method to a selector which extracts text from the jQuery result.

 Here's an example that extracts the matching word after the text of *"color: "* within any matching `<div>` element.
 ```json